 Pic 3: You can clearly see the 40mtr band being Notch out as the Notch start at 6.926 – 7.274 mHz

-But after this “Eureka” moment the story wasn’t over as I still had RFI outside the 40 mtr HAM band which meant I couldn’t listen to the Broadcast band because of the Noise 24/7.
-By looking a bit further into my neighbor’s Infrastructure, the Technical Guru saw that the infrastructure had a Bridgestep inline.
-This parallel line that may have existed in the past as a 2nd telephone line elsewhere in the house was no longer in use.
-So that meant that the telecom provider would make an appointment to remove the Bridgestep and when the field engineer a few days later opened the outlet, they found a “MacGyver” kind solution of a few crossed wires. (see pic 4) By disconnecting the Bridgestep and connecting the ISRA socket as it should, everything was fine and the RFI was completely gone.
+But after this “Eureka” moment the story was not over as I still had RFI outside the 40 mtr HAM band which prevented me from listening to the Broadcast band due to the high noise level 24/7.
+By looking further into my neighbor’s infrastructure, the Technical Guru saw that their particular internal infrastructure had a Bridgestep inline.
+This parallel line may have existed as a 2nd telephone line elsewhere in the house in the past, but was no longer in use.
+That meant that the National Telecom provider would make an appointment to remove the Bridgestep.
+A few days later, when the Field engineer opened the ISRA outlet, they found a sort of “MacGyver” solution of a few crossed wires. (see pic 4) By disconnecting the Bridgestep and connecting the ISRA socket as it should, everything was fine and the RFI was completely gone.

 Pic 4 Bridgestep

-RFI Hunting is a never ending story but it is worth to take this road as in the process you will meet new interesting people and at the same time educate people on RFI & the interesting world of HAM Radio.
+RFI Hunting is a never ending story, but it is worth going down this road as you will meet new interesting people in the process and at the same time learn people about RFI and the interesting world of HAM Radio.

-If you want to know more of my prevous experiences please do not hesitate to drop me an email at firstname.lastname@example.org or just use the CONTACT form on this webpage
+If you want to know more of my previous experiences please do not hesitate to drop me an email at email@example.com or just use the CONTACT form on this webpage

 73 Roberto PB5X